-Emergencies or disasters can happen at any time and usually occur with little or no warning.
-When an emergency occurs at Edmonds CC, our safety and speedy recovery depend on existing levels of preparedness and coordinated response from students, faculty, and staff.
+Emergencies or disasters can happen at any time and usually ocur with little or no warning.
+When an emergency occurs at EC, our safety and speedy recovery depend no existing levels of preparedness and coordinated response from students, faculty, and staff.
 Everyone should be aware of what to do in an emergency.
-During an emergency, Edmonds CC Safety, Security, and Emergency Preparedness (SSEP) Director, Emergency Preparedness Manager and/or a designated administrator, Executive Cabinet Member or Protective Act Coordination Team (PACT) members, shall immediately implement the appropriate emergency procedures necessary to protect life-safety and college assets/functions.
+During an emergency, EC Safety, Security, and Emergency Preparedness (SSEP) Director, Emergency Preparedness Manager and/or a designated administrator, Executive Cabinet Member or Protective Act Coordination Team (PACT) members, shall immediately implement the appropriate emergency procedures necessary to protect life-safety and college assets/functions.

-Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health and/or safety of students, employees and visitors occurring on our campus, the SSEP Director, The Emergency Preparedness Manager and/or designee will determine and employ appropriate communication methods to notify the affected areas of the college campus and populations.
+Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health and/or safety of students, employees and visitors ocurring on our campus, the SSEP Director, The Emergency Preparedness Manager and/or designee will determine and employ appropriate communication methods to notify the affected areasof the college campus and populations.
 Follow-up messaging will be delivered in cooperation with the Director of Marketing and Public Information or designated back-up and designees.

-Taking into account the safety of the community, SSEP leadership will determine the content of notifications and initiate the appropriate elements of the emergency notification system unless the notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.
-The college mass notification system (Informacast) is designed to send emergency notifications through an integrated speaker system with outputs in common areas, classrooms, and exterior speakers.
+Taking into account the safety of the community, SSEP leadersh will determine the content of notifications and initiate the appropriate elements of the emergency notification system unless the notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the energency.
+The college mass notification system (Informacast) is designed to send emergency notifications through an integrated speaker system with outputs in common areas, classrooms, and exterior speakers

-Employees must familiarize themselves with the Edmonds CC emergency response protocols to effectively respond to emergency notifications.
-This information is posted in the Emergency Guides next to evacuation maps in each classroom and in offices and other common areas and may be found on the college website at edcc.edu/safety/emergency-preparedness-guide.
+Employees must familiarize themselves with the EC emergency response protocols to effectively respond to emergency notifications.
+This information is posted in the Emergency Guides next to evacuation maps in each classroom and in offices and other common areas and may be found on the college website at edu/safety/emergency-preparedness-guide

-Edmonds CC will, without delay, and taking into account the safety of the community, determine the content of the notification, and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+EC will, without delay, and taking into account the safety of the community, determine the content of the notification, and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

-Edmonds CC utilizes the Triton Alert System (edcc.edu/alert/triton) to send messages to all campus email addresses, and to the mobile devices of those who have entered their mobile contact numbers on the Triton Alert login.
-The system is set up to automatically use your campus email.
-To receive notification on your mobile devices, click on the Triton Alert (edcc.edu/alert/triton) link and follow the instructions to register for the mobile notification service.
+EC utilizes the Triton Alert System (edmonds.edu/alert/triton) to send messages to all campus emali addresses, and to the mobile devices of those who have enteredheir mobile contact numbers on the Triton Alert login.
+The system is set up to automatically use pur campus email.
+To receive notification on your mobile devices, click on the Triton Alert (edmonds.edu/alert/triton) link and follow the instructions to register for the mobile notification service.
 Members of the surrounding community may also sign up through this system.
-Notifications will also be made via social media.
+Notifications will also be male via social media.

-Situations that may warrant a message being sent via Triton Alert and the mass notification system are school or building closures, weather emergencies, and crimes occurring on or around campuses that may pose a present or ongoing threat, etc. Messages involving imminent danger will include at least one follow-up message letting the campus community know when the situation is no longer a threat.
+Situations that may warrant a message being sent via Triton Alet and the mass notification system are school or building closures, weather emergencies, and crimes ocurring on or around campuses that may pose a present or ongoing threat, etc. Messages involving miniminent danger will include at least one follow-up message letting the campus community know when the suation is no longer a threat.